ivanchebotar/ivan-chebotar-personal-website/README.md

-# ivan-chebotar-personal-website
+# Personal-website

-This is my personal web site.
+This is my personal website.
 Here, I can show you small part of my knowledge and skills.

 ## How can I deploy this project on my device?